-Rationale: This function enables the user to create a new version (e.g. convert the object into another encoding).
-Depending on the type of the object, different types of conversions may be possible, such as conversion into different encoding (converting a text from pdf to word, an image to a different format or compression scheme, etc).
-This is a Function particularly useful for interoperability purposes.
+Rationale: This Function enables the user to create a new Version (e.g. convert the object into another encoding).
+Depending on the type of object, different types of conversions may be possible, such as conversion into different encoding (converting a text from pdf to Word, an image to a different format or compression scheme, etc).
+This Function is particularly useful for interoperability purposes.